cultural-impact-of-warfare

 Further Reading and External Resources

-For readers interested in exploring the topic in greater depth, the following authoritative sources provide comprehensive information: Te Ara Encyclopedia of New Zealand – Tohunga; NZ History – New Zealand Wars; Massey University – Māori Health and Warfare; and Auckland Museum – Māori War Rituals.
-These resources include primary accounts, modern analyses, and visual records.
+For readers interested in exploring the topic in greater depth, the following authoritative sources provide comprehensive information: Te Ara Encyclopedia of New Zealand – Tohunga offers a detailed overview of the tohunga tradition, including its spiritual and medical dimensions.
+NZ History – New Zealand Wars provides extensive documentation of the conflicts that shaped Māori-European relations.
+Auckland Museum – Māori War Rituals holds a significant collection of artefacts and written records.
+For those specifically interested in traditional medicine, the Rongoā Māori Research Database provides scientific and traditional perspectives on native plant remedies.
+These resources include primary accounts, modern analyses, and visual records that bring the history to life.